An expat guide to healthcare and health insurance in Argentina

 An international health insurance for Argentina is often a better option for expats than a local health plan.
 It allows you to be treated in the hospital of your choice or with the doctors of your choice, in Argentina or abroad.
 This is often the best option for people preferring to seek treatment in the private sector, whether in Argentina, their country of origin or another country.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Argentina and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Argentina?

-The best health insurance in Argentina for another expat might not be the best for you as everyone has different needs and expectations.
+The best health insurance in Argentina for one expat might not be the best for you as everyone has different needs and expectations.

 In order to find which one is the best health insurance in Argentina for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Argentina, alongside other parameters.